 The Master's Programme in Chemistry, specialising in Chemistry for Renewable Energy, gives you cutting-edge expertise through in-depth studies in the field.
 Studies include the physical and chemical foundations to be able to take part in the development of new solutions for sustainable production of electricity and fuels, as well as energy storage.
 This is a global challenge and a major growth area, and you will be well-equipped for a future within academia or research and development in the industry.

 Why this programme?

-The versatility of the field is also evident from where the you can do your Master's thesis project, which could be in the research group where you have your mentor or in another group, doing research in a related field.
-In the Uppsala region, there are also many large or small companies where you can find challenging projects, which will further add to your contact network.
+The versatility of the field is also evident from where you can do your Master's thesis project, which could be in the research group where you have your mentor, or in another group doing research in a related field.
+In the Uppsala region, there are many large or small companies where you can find challenging projects, which will further add to your contact network.